-- VIII.
+- IX.
 Whereas, the Marin County Deputy Zoning Administrator finds that the Mandatory Findings for a Design Review (Section 22.82.040l of the Marin County Development Code) can be made based on the following findings: - A. The proposed development will properly and adequately perform or satisfy its functional requirements without being unsightly or creating incompatibility/ disharmony with its locale and surrounding neighborhood;

-As conditioned, the project is consistent with this finding because the it would result in a structure with a height, mass, and bulk proportionately appropriate to the site and neighboring development.
+The project is consistent with this finding because it would result in a structure with a height, mass, and bulk proportionately appropriate to the site and neighboring development.